 Qualifications which can not be awarded through a Teacher Assessed Grade

-Ofqual’s advice is that a Teacher Assessed Grade should not be used to award qualifications where it is not possible to award safely, reliably, and validly if the knowledge, skills, and behaviours have not been demonstrated and assessed.
+Ofqual’s advice is that a Teacher Assessed Grade (TAG) should not be used to award qualifications where it is not possible to award safely, reliably, and validly if the knowledge, skills, and behaviours have not been demonstrated and assessed.

 This includes occupational, license to practice, professional and continuing professional development qualifications, and some other Ofqual regulated vocational and technical qualifications (VTQs) which are not typically used to support progression (Category A qualifications).

 We have reviewed our portfolio of qualifications against the criteria which Ofqual has set out, and produced a list of qualifications which can and can not be awarded through a TAG, which can be found using Ofqual’s qualification explainer tool.

 How have these qualifications been adapted to support centres and learners?

 Given additional flexibilities afforded to us by Ofqual, we reviewed our qualifications which can not be awarded through a Teacher Assessed Grade (TAG) and made substantial adaptations wherever we could do so without undermining the purpose or validity of the qualification, removing qualification content to make it easier for centres and learners to complete the whole qualification.
 We have done this at qualification level by:

 - reducing the rule of combination; and / or,

 Where appropriate, we have consulted industry sector partners before adapting qualification content in this way – given the importance of maintaining the value of the qualification to learners as they look to progress in their chosen occupation.